I. Introduction

 Obscene or Indecent Speech or Materials

 Using the Wi-Fi Service to advertise, solicit, transmit, store, post, display, or otherwise make available obscene or indecent images or other materials.
-Iserv will notify and fully cooperate with law enforcement if it becomes aware of any use of the Wi-Fi Service in
+Iserv will notify and fully cooperate with law enforcement if it becomes aware of any use of the Wi-Fi Service in any connection with any illegal activity.
+Certain content or web sites may be filtered or unavailable due to inappropriate content.

 Other Illegal Activities